pantheon-systems/drops-7/profiles/express/modules/contrib/ldap/ldap_help/ldap_test_script/README.txt

     in provisioning part of array:
       'delete_if_exists' TURE | FALSE indicates if the provisioned object should be deleted if it exists 'find_filter'      is the filter to find the object. eg.  'cn=jdoe', 'distinguishedname=...'
+(This is needed only if delete_if_exists is TRUE)
       'attr'             is the array of attribute/values to provision.  should not include 'dn'

     such as: